 To make sun-dried tomato pesto, you just need to follow one step.
 You don't even have to wash any produce.

 This is why we love pesto so much.
-You just need to get your food processor, high-speed blender, or immersion blender; through everything on it and blend until you reach a spreadable consistency.
+You just need to get your food processor, high-speed blender, or immersion blender (affiliate link); through everything on it and blend until you reach a spreadable consistency.

 If you like more of a chunky red pesto, you can pulse instead until you reach the desired consistency.